 Years of Participation

-After graduating from Rutgers University with a BA in English Literature and Art History and feeling unsure of where to turn next, Robin realized that she was happiest in the kitchen, cooking new dishes.
-She followed her passion to culinary school at Le Cordon Bleu in Portland, Oregon and after graduating, Robin worked as chef de partie at a number of restaurants in the New Jersey and New York area.
+After graduating from Rutgers University with a BA in English Literature and Art History and feeling unsure of where to turn next, Robin realized that she was happiest in the kitchen, creating new dishes.
+This led her to culinary school at Le Cordon Bleu in Portland, Oregon and after graduating, she worked as chef de partie at several restaurants in the New Jersey and New York area.
 In 2011, Robin became chef de cuisine at The Fat Radish in New York City.